What task/project are you going to do? The task determines the type of needle you will need.

 Not everyone wants to pay the cost of an American made product.
 Pam's Original Spiral Eye Side Threading needles are the only hand sewing needles made in America.
 Made by a small family run business (Dad owns it, Mom does the books, son runs the shop and the dog answers the door.)

-If your vision and dexterity allows you to thread a traditional eye needle, you might be happy with the PONY brand traditional eyed needles on this website.
+If your vision and dexterity allows you to thread a traditional eye needle, you might be happy with the PONY brand traditional eyed needles.
+Coming soon.
+Check back later.